 Make Dough

 - In a bowl, add warm milk, 10 grams sugar, and yeast.
-Stir to combine and let it sit until bubbly and frothy.
+Stir to combine and let it sit until frothy.

-- In a separate bowl, add salt, flour, melted butter, and 50 grams sugar.
-Then mix.
+- Once the yeast is bubbly, add the egg and butter to the bowl and mix well.
+In a separate bowl, combine the salt, flour, melted butter, and 50 grams sugar.

 - Add the activated yeast mix to the bowl of flour and mix together.
 Knead for 5 minutes with dough hooks or by hand for 10 minutes.
 The dough is ready when it passes the windowpane test.

-- Roll the dough strips to make them round, curl the strip into itself one at a time.
-You should end up with buns that look like individual cinnamon rolls.
+- Roll the dough strips to make them round, then curl each strip into itself one at a time.
+They will look like individual cinnamon rolls.

 Bake Ensaymada Buns

-- Pull them out of the oven and brush them with melted butter.
+- Bake the buns in the oven for 15-20 minutes until the tops are golden brown.
+Pull them out of the oven and brush them with melted butter.
 Let the buns cool for up to 30 minutes.

 Make Buttercream

-- In a clean bowl, add the softened butter and icing sugar.
-Then cream them together until well incorporated.
+- In a clean bowl, add the softened butter and icing sugar and cream them together.

 Assembling